 Increased Vocalizations

-Some birds scream and squawk more often, increasing their vocalizations.
-For many owners, this becomes a nuisance, but this is normal for parrots experiencing hormonal surges.
+Some parrots scream and squawk more often, increasing their vocalizations.
+This becomes a nuisance for many owners, but this is normal when experiencing hormonal surges.

 Mating Displays

-Mating displays are a chance for parrots to attract a mate.
+Mating displays are a chance for parrots to attract mates.
 During this, they’ll display behaviors like:

-During hormonal surges, parrots will crouch down low and pant.
+During hormonal surges, parrots crouch down low and pant.

 Calcium Intake

-Females will be more interested in calcium-rich foods like cuttlebones.
+Females will seek calcium-rich foods like cuttlebones.
 This enables them to produce strong and healthy eggshells, reducing the chances of egg binding and hatching mortality.

-If parrots don’t have enough calcium, the eggs will be weak, misshapen, and malformed.
+If parrots don’t get enough calcium, the eggs will be weak, misshapen, and malformed.

 How To Deal with A Hormonal Parrot